Contractors thrive on weatherization business

 Last winter, John and Joey Letterman of Letterman & Sons Home Improvement Contractors spent several cold, slow weeks setting up their Web site and readying marketing materials for what they hoped would be a better building season to come.

-These days, they can hardly keep up with demand.
+These days, they can hardly keep up with demand as TVA readies for heat waves across the region.

-The father-and-son crew, based in Knoxville, is reaping the benefits of a burst in weatherization business, courtesy of a new round of TVA incentives encouraging customers to tighten and tune up their homes.
+The father-and-son crew, based in Knoxville, is reaping the benefits of a burst in weatherization business, courtesy of a new round of TVA incentives that urge conservation among customers to tighten and tune up their homes.
 The Lettermans also are benefiting from the state's low- to middle-income weatherization program, which has expanded exponentially thanks to an influx of federal stimulus dollars.

 "Last year this time we just had three weeks with nothing," said Joey Letterman, who joined his dad to start the business a couple of years ago.
 "We've had to reinvent ourselves."

-That involved becoming an approved contractor through a TVA training program, which allows the two-man company to bid on TVA weatherization projects.
+That involved becoming an approved contractor through a TVA training program, which allows the two-man company to bid through TVA's bid process on weatherization projects.
 Letterman & Sons also is an approved contractor for the Knoxville-Knox County Community Action Committee, which is administering the state weatherization program for Knox County.

-"I've always been energy-conscious," said Joey Letterman, explaining that he would help customers make their homes more energy efficient as part of traditional renovation projects before the company became certified through TVA.
+"I've always been energy-conscious," said Joey Letterman, explaining that he would help customers make their homes more energy efficient as part of traditional renovation projects before the company became certified through TVA, which is returning to energy efficiency efforts regionwide.
 "That's what the future's going to be."

-The majority of projects the Lettermans have taken on have come through TVA's Energy Right program, which provides incentives to customers for myriad energy efficiency upgrades including sealing doorways, windows and other outside openings, tuning up heating and air conditioning units or buying new ones, beefing up insulation and replacing windows and doors.
+The majority of projects the Lettermans have taken on have come through TVA's Energy Right program, part of an energy plan that provides incentives to customers for myriad energy efficiency upgrades including sealing doorways, windows and other outside openings, tuning up heating and air conditioning units or buying new ones, beefing up insulation and replacing windows and doors.
 Through the program, customers obtain an audit and then contractors bid on recommended services, with up to 50 percent of the cost, within a prescribed limit, being reimbursed by TVA.

 The state weatherization program also has made a big difference for many local contractors, some of whom have turned to weatherization as a way to stay busy during tough times in the residential construction business, said Sharon Daugherty, energy administrator for the East Tennessee Human Resource Agency, which serves 17 local counties.